FuzzyGamesOn/phasmophobia_randomizer/README.md

 If you want to donate even a small amount to show gratitude, [you should buy me a coffee](https://www.buymeacoffee.com/fuzzygames)!

+### "I want to create a tool based on this or host this project.
+Can I fork/reuse this project's code?

+Unfortunately, that is not allowed under the default licensing for Github projects.
+Please see the Copyright Notice and Statement section above for more information.

 ### "I stream and I want to use this as an overlay."

 Well, that's a built-in feature!
 Scroll down a bit and you'll get instructions on how to set that up in Streamlabs OBS.
 Instructions for OBS Studio should be similar.